xmartlabs/xmartlabs.github.io/_posts/2020-07-09-frontend-architecture-and-best-practices.md

 What's more, note how serializers are also resilient against changes in structure.
 APIs can change how the data is organized in the response JSON, but serializers can quickly be updated to just read it from the correct place.
 You don't need to refactor your whole app if some data is moved.
-Naturally, if information you need is removed then serializers won't be of any use, you'll have to solve the problem by fetching that data from somewhere else (the controller can probably do this).
+Naturally, if the information you need is removed then serializers won't be of any use, you'll have to solve the problem by fetching that data from somewhere else (the controller can probably do this).

 Serializers are also in charge of, eventually, serializing data to send to the API.
 Given a certain model, they'll serialize it so that the backend receives the appropriate names on keys and structure!